-- Fear God who took the lives of Ananias and Sapphira.

-- Share with those in need.
+- Fear God who took the lives of Ananias and Sapphira. - Submit to the Spirit's will and watch for Satan's tempting. - Demonstrate a forgiven heart by sharing with those in need. - Do not try to deceive God's people with religious acts.

-- Remember that God knows your heart.